 * Apart from soil and water, Pseudomonas species can also be found on the surface of plants and animals as well as fruits etc.

-Saprophytic nutrition - Some of the species like Pseudomonas putida found in marine and terrestrial environments, exist as saprophyts and therefore obtain nutrition from dead (non-living) organic matter.
+Saprophytic nutrition - Some of the species like Pseudomonas putida found in marine and terrestrial environments, exist as saprophytes and therefore obtain nutrition from dead (non-living) organic matter.

 Here, these bacteria produce enzymes that are used to process these matters to obtain nutrients.
 In the process, they also contribute to the decomposition process.

-Epiphytic nutrition - Epiphytic bacteria include bacteria that are capable of living and proliferating on the surface of plants.
+Epiphytic nutrition - Epiphytic bacteria include bacteria that are capable of living and proliferating on the surface of plants like epiphytes.
 Although these bacteria may cause harm to the plant occasionally, the majority of them do not cause harm and only thrive on nutritional material on the surface of some plants.

 Pseudomonas fluorescens is a good example of an epiphytic bacterium that is also being studied as a biocontrol agent.